BBVA/kapow/docs/source/examples/using_json.rst

 ++++++++++

-In this example our *Kapow!* service will receive a `JSON` value with an incorrect date, then our ``pow`` file will fix it and return the correct value to the user.
+In this example our *Kapow!* service will receive a `JSON` value with an incorrect date, then our init program will fix it and return the correct value to the user.

 .. code-block:: console
    :linenos:

-   $ cat fix_date.pow
+   $ cat fix_date
+   #!/usr/bin/env sh
    kapow route add -X POST /fix-date - <<-'EOF' kapow set /response/headers/Content-Type application/json kapow get /request/body | jq --arg newdate "$(date +'%Y-%m-%d_%H-%M-%S')" '.incorrectDate=$newdate' | kapow set /response/body